thepyguide/thepyguide.github.io/docs/introduction.md

 **Large Community:** Python has a large and ever-growing community of developers.
 With extensive support for multiple domains of application, this makes Python a worth learning language.

+## About this guide
+"The Python Guide" is a project of [XGuides](https://github.com/xguides), a contributions powered organization focused around providing useful programming resources.